The hepatitis C virus is spread by blood to blood contact.

 That's why it is important to get tested if you can say 'yes' to any of the hepatitis C risk factors or symptoms.

-– is caused by the hep C virus (HCV)
+It is caused by the hep C virus (HCV).

-– spreads when the blood from a person infected with the hepatitis C virus enters the body of someone who is not infected
+Hepatitis C spreads when the blood from a person infected with the virus enters the body of someone who is not.

-– begins as an acute infection (lasting less than 6 months)
+Hepatitis C begins as an acute infection (lasting less than 6 months).

-– becomes chronic (long-lasting) in more than half of people who become infected
+Hepatitis C becomes chronic (long-lasting) in more than half of people who become infected.

-– often doesn’t present any symptoms, but can lead to serious health complications
+Hepatitis C often doesn't present any symptoms, but can lead to serious health complications.

 *Cure means the hep C virus is not detectable in your blood 3 months after treatment has ended.